Weather of 2010: January 17–23

 California state water officials warned on January 21 that one week of heavy rain and snow was not enough to end the drought, which was entering its fourth year by 2010, though the precipitation from the storms had significantly reduced the severity of the drought.
-According to measurements on Thursday, January 21, the average water content of state's mountain ranges' snowpacks, considered the state's biggest de facto 'reservoir', was at 107% percent of normal capacity.

-On January 22, the sixth storm caused heavy rainfall in parts of Los Angeles, leading to additional flooding.
+On January 22, the sixth storm caused heavy rainfall and additional flooding in parts of Los Angeles.
 500 people were evacuated from a small village in La Paz County, Arizona due to a flash flood.
-Freshly fallen snow blanketed the north side of the San Gabriel Mountains on the morning of January 23, 2010, northwest of Wrightwood, California, after the sixth storm had left.
-Snow was also reported in many parts of California.
+Freshly fallen snow blanketed the north side of the San Gabriel Mountains and many other parts of California on January 23 after the sixth storm had left.
 During that week, the storms dropped 8 in to 10 in of rain in Los Angeles.

 In California, the storms dropped a maximum total of 20 in of rain in the higher elevations of the Sierra Nevada, while a maximum total of 90 in of snow was recorded at Mammoth Lakes.
 Sustained winds of 74 mph were recorded, while wind gusts up to 94 mph were measured.
 In Arizona, the storms dropped a maximum total of 50.7 in of snow at Flagstaff.
-In Yavapai County, floodwaters swept a child to his death.
 Near Wikieup, the Big Sandy River crested at 17.9 ft, breaking the previous record of 16.4 ft previously set in Match 1978.

-The sixth storm brought snow across the Great Plains, and even as far east as parts of both Pennsylvania and New Jersey.
+The sixth storm brought snow across the Great Plains and as far east as Pennsylvania and New Jersey.
 Overall, the storms killed at least 10 people, and caused more than $3 million (2010 USD) in damages.